 The purchasing card is a means to expedite the purchase for eligible goods and services that cost less than \$10,000, but only is to be used for non-recurring purchases that are not covered by an existing County contract.
 The Director of Accounting is responsible for the implementation and oversight of the program.
-In addition, a program administrator is designated in each appropriate division to review and approve cardholder documentation and reconciliation.
+In addition, the purchasing card holder's direct supervisor is designated to review and approve cardholder documentation and reconciliation.